 Over time, the shapes of cold forged parts have become increasingly complex, evolving from simple shapes like stepped shafts, screws, nuts, and conduits to parts with intricate designs.
 One example is the spline shaft, which is created through the following process: positive pressing of the rod portion, intermediate portion of the upset, and squeeze spline.
 The main process for creating a spline sleeve involves anti-squeezing the cup-shaped part, forming the bottom part into a ring-shaped part, and squeezing the sleeve.

 Cold extrusion technology has also been successfully used in the production of cylindrical gears.
 In addition to ferrous metals, cold extrusion applications of copper alloys, magnesium alloys, and aluminum alloy materials are becoming increasingly common.

 Related reading: Ferrous vs Non-ferrous Metals

-Since the 1980s, precision forging experts at home and abroad have begun to apply split forging theory to cold forging of spur gears and helical gears.
+Innovation in the continuous forging process has driven the development of cold extrusion technology.
+Since the 1980s, precision forging experts have started applying the split forging theory to the cold forging of spur gears and helical gears.

 The main principle of split forging is to create a split or channel in the blank or mold that the material can flow through during the forging process.
 This enables the production of high-precision gears with smaller and quicker scale production, without the need for cutting.

 For extrusions with a length-to-diameter ratio of 5, such as piston pins, cold extrusion can be used for one-shot forming through axial splitting of the residual mass, with good punch stability.
 Radial residual blocks can also be used for cold extrusion of flat-type spur gear forming.

 Occlusion forging is a one-way or opposite-direction extrusion of metal in a closed die with one or two punches, resulting in a near net shape precision forging without flash.